nathanstilwell/SocketWrench/README.md

 ## Heartbeats

-To give your server the opportunity to close abandoned connections, Socket Wrench will send a heartbeat at the configured interval.
-By default Socket Wrench will send a "pong" to the server every 30 seconds as well as repond to a "ping" message with a "pong".
+To give your server the opportunity to close abandoned connections, SocketWrench will send a heartbeat at the configured interval.
+By default SocketWrench will send a "pong" to the server every 30 seconds as well as repond to a "ping" message with a "pong".

 You may override what this message looks like (as JSON if you like) and the interval by passing in config options.